digitalservicebund/ris-adm-literature/doc/adr/0011-cross-referencing-neuris-documents.md

 Two reference directions must be represented:

 - **Active References (Aktivzitierung)**: Explicit links created by a source document to a target.
-- **Passive References (Passivzitierung)**: Implicit links indicating a document has been referenced by another source.
+- **Passive References (Passivzitierung)**: Implicit links indicating that a document is the target of another source's reference.

 #### Requirements & Constraints: